 Setting Marketing Objectives for Your Business

-“When you’re targeting baby boomers, it’s for an audience that’s on Facebook or watching television,” he said.
-“Engaging millennials is different because they are less brand specific, their messaging requires a social hook and they need a reason to believe.”
+“When you’re targeting baby boomers, it’s for an audience that’s on Facebook or watching television,” said Andy Latimer, CEO and founder of Bluewater Media in Clearwater, Fla.
+“Engaging millennials is different because they are less brand specific, their messaging requires a social hook, and they need a reason to believe.”

 Types of Marketing Objectives

-Considering your marketing plan or strategy from all angles is necessary when creating objectives based on four main types of marketing objectives:
+Considering your marketing plan or strategy from all angles is necessary when creating these four main marketing objectives:

-- Market share objectives determine how much of the market you wish to gain, which can be measured with consumer data.
+- Market share: This determines how much of the market you wish to gain, and can be measured with consumer data and advertising spending.
 “We pull data from various associations that have the intent of understanding market share for their entire organization,” said Latimer.
 “Another way to measure is to compare the ad spend against other products.”

-- A promotional objective, whether it be commercial advertising, couponing, a digital campaign or an in-store promotion, is the desired level of product or service awareness, which can be measured by sales from beginning, middle and end of a campaign.
+- Promotion: Whether it's commercial advertising, couponing, a digital campaign, or an in-store promotion, this is the desired level of product or service awareness.
+It can be measured by sales from beginning, middle, and end of a campaign.
 “Measure what the net effect is of the lift against what the baseline was and how the promotion is causing a temporary lift,” Latimer said.

-- Growth objective determines your current business size and how much you wish it to grow, which is measurable through likes, shares on social media, for example, and reach.
+- Growth: This determines your current business size and how much you want it to grow.
+It may be measured through social media engagement and shares, for example, or overall reach.

 Develop objectives within each of the four P's: product, price, promotion, and place.
 Under product, goals should focus on the sales of products and services.
 For price, examine the cost plan and whether it requires modification and if so, objectives that accommodate adjustments.
 The promotional element of a marketing strategy generally yields objectives on raising awareness and brand recognition while place requires setting goals and explaining how to get products or services to clients.

-Antioch University’s marketing team upholds a 3-prong digital media strategy, which fuels their marketing objectives and assists the team in determining what efforts work.
+As an example, consider Antioch University, whose marketing team upholds a three-prong digital media strategy that fuels their marketing objectives and assists the team in determining what efforts work.

-“Our measurable marketing objectives around owned media include SEO optimization, user experience and helping consumers make decisions once they land on our websites,” said Melinda Garland, director of marketing at Antioch University.
+Antioch's measurable marketing objectives around owned media include SEO optimization, user experience, and helping consumers make decisions once they land on websites.

 Purpose of Marketing Objectives